 The benefits of breastfeeding are in three main categories

-b) Decreased post-delivery Bleeding: High levels of hormone (specifically oxytocin) promotes rapid shrinking of the uterus resulting in less post-delivery bleeding.
+b) Decreased post-delivery bleeding: High levels of the hormone (specifically oxytocin) promotes rapid shrinking of the uterus resulting in less post-delivery bleeding.

 c) Lowered risk of Cancer: Reduced risk of breast and ovarian cancers.

 d) Economical and timely: Breastfeeding saves time and money.
 It eliminates the need to purchase, measure and mix food.
 There are no bottles to clean and store.

 e) Natural child spacing: Exclusive breastfeeding delays resumption of the menstrual cycle (lactation amenorrhea) thereby delaying subsequent pregnancy.

 f) Promotion of Maternal and child bonding: Breastfeeding bonds mother to the child and increases self-confidence and esteem.

 a) Breast milk is the most complete form of nutrition to the infant.
 It contains all the components necessary for growth and development.

 b) Breastfed infants tend to gain less unnecessary weight.
 This may result in being less overweight later in life.